jayktee/metis/classification/project_proposal.md

 Spotify wants to build a predictor to identify the genre of a song, so that they can more easily develop playlists based on certain genres, e.g. "Emo Effect", "Classical Calling", or "Punk Paradise".
 With a large amount of data available on their track metadata, they have decided to try several different classification models and decide what is the best model to launch on their platform.

-Sony would like to first build a predictor for the United States market and, if the predictor has a high degree of accuracy, to build the same for other countries.
+Spotify would like to first build a predictor for the United States market and, if the predictor has a high degree of accuracy, to build the same for other countries.

 * Who benefits from exploring this question or building this model/system?